Different Types of Mutual Funds in India

 Q8.
 How Does a Systematic Investment Plan (SIP) Work?

-Ans- SIP is a mode of investing where an investor regularly invests a fixed amount at predefined intervals, usually monthly.
+Ans- SIP is a mode of investing where an investor regularly invests a fixed amount at predefined monthly intervals.

 Q9.
 What are the Advantages of SIP over Lump Sum Investments?